Mossy1022/Smart-Memos/README.md

   - Contribute: Help develop the plugin, report issues, or suggest new features.
   - User Testimonials: Share how the plugin has impacted your workflow and creativity.

-## Acknowledgements
-Special thanks to Brian, the developer behind Smart Connections.

 ## License
 The Smart Transcriptions Plugin is open-source and available under the MIT License.
 Contributions are welcome!